KovDimaY/React-Highcharts/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+#### `npm run deploy`

+Builds the current code and deploys it to production.\
+Only maintainers are allowed to deploy code, please respect that

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.